trisys3/koaka-/README.md

   },
 });

-console.log(behaviors[2]);
+console.log(steps[2]);
-// [ { name: 'getEggsWithoutGettingUpFromChair', command: [ 'koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ], commands: [ 'koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } ]
+// [ { name: 'getEggsWithoutGettingUpFromChair', commands: [ 'koaka do requestEggs', 'sleep 2h', 'koaka do controlRobot' ] } ]

 // If the server is accessible via http://koaka.my, we can call one of these
 // behaviors via the CLI, as documented above, or with an HTTP request, like
 // so:
 request.get('http://koaka.my/getEggsWithoutGettingUpFromChair');

-// The {server} is a simple koa server with several middlewares like compression,
+// The server itself is a simple koa server with several middlewares like compression,
 // administration routes like /login, and the teach middleware from
 // above.
 For example, this is the same as calling `koaka thing -n koaka.my`: server('koaka.my');